 If none of the above options are working, then it’s time to start scheduling it in.

-Now I’m not talking about how at 7pm on a Tuesday night, both of you abruptly stop whatever you’re doing and head off to the bedroom – unless of course that’s how you like things.
+Now I’m not talking about how at 7pm on a Tuesday night, both of you abruptly stop whatever you’re doing and head off to the bedroom – unless of course that’s how you roll.

 Or Friday nights.